andycandrea/andycandrea.github.io/_posts/2016-04-28-background-and-arel.md

 With the exception of building a basic HTML page back in middle school, my first exposure to programming was during my sophomore year of college.
 At the time, I was an astrophysics major.
-To satisfy one of the requirements for my degree, I took a class called "Introduction to Numerical Techniques in Physics", which had been described to me as basically "programming for physicists".
+To satisfy one of the requirements for my degree, I took a class called _Introduction to Numerical Techniques in Physics_, which had been described to me as basically "programming for physicists".
 Since I've always been interested in both computers and computing, I excitedly signed up for the only 8AM class I'd ever take in college.